Six Uses for Excess Rocket

-Rocket works beautifully with avocado, pear, parmesan, walnuts, pine nuts, pumpkin, lemon juice and balsamic, add what ever you have on hand for a fabulous fresh salad.
+Rocket works beautifully with avocado, pear, Parmesan, walnuts, pine nuts, pumpkin, lemon juice and balsamic, add what ever you have on hand for a fabulous fresh salad.
 Try new combinations, you may just discover an unexpected delight.

-Some of our other favorites include:
+Some of our other favorite salads made with Rocket include:

 Add Rocket once the pasta is cooked, prior to serving and then top with freshly shaved Parmesan cheese.
 It works well added to a simple pasta of garlic and prawns, or passata and prosciutto.